HeranYang/hyper-GAE/README.md

 ## Citation
-If you use this code for your research, please cite our paper:
+If you find this code useful for your research, please cite our paper:
 > @article{yang2022learning,
 > <br> title={Learning Unified Hyper-network for Multi-modal MR Image Synthesis and Tumor Segmentation with Missing Modalities},
 > <br> author={Yang, Heran and Sun, Jian and Xu, Zongben},